kimberleehowley/javascript-january/how_javascript_works/how_javascript_works_notes.md

 - _Tail call optimization_
 - Tail call: the last thing a function does is return the result of calling a function (think of it like _return_ call)
 - Returns the immediately _invoked_ function

+## 19: How Purity works
+- Pure functions depend only on inputs and are easier to test
+- Recommends not using Object.assign, or any methods that modify objects
+- Not using for, or while and do loops
+- Doesn't recommend defaulting to global variables